delphinus/p5-App-efm_perl/README.md

 Copyright (C) delphinus.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This library is free software; you can redistribute it and/or modify it under MIT License.

 # AUTHOR